thijor/eeg_tutorial_erp/README.md

 This dataset contains multiple small trials of an auditory oddball paradigm.
 The paradigm presented two different sinusoidal tones.
 A low-pitched (500 Hz, 40 ms duration) non-target tone and a high-pitched (1000 Hz, 40 ms duration) target tone.
 Subjects were instructed to attend to the high-pitched target tones and ignore the low-pitched tones.
 `

-## Tutorial
+## Tutorial ERP

-This tutorial will go through several steps along an ERP decoding pipeline, including:
+This tutorial, eeg_tutorial_erp.ipynb, will go through several steps along an ERP decoding pipeline, including:
 1. Downloading and setting up EEG data
 2. Loading and preprocessing ERP data
 3. Basic ERP plots